 All cows should live in a suitable and comfortable environment.
 A cow’s home affects how they feel, think and behave.
 Providing your cow with shelter and a comfortable resting area is one way you can make sure that your cow stays healthy and happy.

-One of these Freedoms is: freedom from discomfort.
-In this section, you will learn about this freedom and how you can make sure your horse has the environment and shelter that he/she needs to be freed from discomfort.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Freedoms is: Freedom from Discomfort.
+In this section you will learn about this freedom and how you can make sure your cows have the right environment and shelter they need to be free from discomfort.

 Cows can grow very large and need a lot of space.
 Cows spend a lot of time grazing and eating grass and other forms of pasture this means they will require a lot of paddock area to be able to do this.
 Another thing to remember is that your paddock/grass area will need time to grow back, after being grazed down by your cow(s).